deepak69/mcpdev/README.md

 - Components are dynamically loaded based on user input

 ### MCP Integration
-- Full integration with MCP-UI client library
-- Supports rendering UI resources from MCP servers
+- Local MCP server implemented at `src/utils/mcpServer.js` and exposed via `src/app/api/mcp-server/route.js`.
+- Returns MCP UI resources with `mimeType: text/html` and inline HTML strings; rendered securely in an iframe.
-- Handles UI actions and component interactions
+- Frontend uses `HtmlResource` from `@mcp-ui/client`; UI actions are emitted via `onUiAction` and fed back into the chat.
-- Secure iframe rendering for external components

 ## 🔧 Customization